-The final federal regulations for HCBS were published in January 2014.
-Despite the promulgation of regulations, AHCCCS did not publish its proposed "assessment and transition plan" until August 1, 2015.
+The final federal regulations for HCBS were published in January two thousand fourteen.
+Despite the promulgation of regulations, AHCCCS did not publish its proposed "assessment and transition plan" until August one, two thousand fifteen.
 A review of the assessment and transition plan shows the following concerns.

-A. Major Shortcomings:
+A. Major Shortcomings.

 First, the timeline is seriously delayed.
-The plan does not even begin work until October 2016, fully 2.5 years after the regulations became effective.
-Our understanding is that no other state has proposed a schedule that extends beyond the regulatory requirement - March 17, 2019.
-Arizona proposes to be 30 months late in 2021.
+The plan does not even begin work until October two thousand sixteen, fully two. five years after the regulations became effective.
+Our understanding is that no other state has proposed a schedule that extends beyond the regulatory requirement - March seventeen, two thousand nineteen.
+Arizona proposes to be thirty months late in two thousand twenty one.
 Significantly, the plan to identify and develop remedies for deficiencies occurs very late in this delayed process.
 The state offers no explanation or justification for such delayed implementation.
 The plan posted for public comment has significant shortcomings and shows that Arizona is substantially behind other states in implementing the requirements of the regulation.
-As examples, the plan does not even contemplate beginning a transition until October 2016.
+As examples, the plan does not even contemplate beginning a transition until October two thousand sixteen.
 Year One of the proposed transition appears to contemplate only assessment, training and education work that could and should begin immediately.
-Year Two of the Plan appears to focus only on "paper" compliance by altering policies and contracts, but these proposed steps are known to be necessary and could be taken without the Centers for Medicare and Medicaid Services ("CMS") approval.
-Further, any attention to monitoring and site-specific corrective action plans not contemplated until Year Three (October 2018), with site-specific corrective action plans not contemplated until Year Five (October 2021).
+Year Two of the Plan appears to focus only on "paper" compliance by altering policies and contracts, but these proposed steps are known to be necessary and could be taken without the Centers for Medicare and Medicaid Services, "CMS", approval.
+Further, any attention to monitoring and site specific compliance does not appear to begin until Year Three, October two thousand eighteen, with site specific corrective action plans not contemplated until Year Five, October two thousand twenty one.
 This timeframe is not acceptable.
-Because the plan to identify and develop fixes occurs so very late in the process, we are unlikely to see full compliance, even by 2021.
+Because the plan to identify and develop fixes occurs so very late in the process, we are unlikely to see full compliance, even by two thousand twenty one.

-Second, the plan does not provide for and incorporate meaningful public input to the extent required by 42 U.S.C. § 1315 and the implementing regulations 42 C.F.R. §§ 431.400-427.
-It is our understanding that in November 2014 AHCCCS convened a workgroup to conduct a paper review of the residential and non-residential services at issue.
+Second, the plan does not provide for and incorporate meaningful public input to the extent required by forty two U S C Subsection thirteen hundred fifteen and the implementing regulations forty two C.F.R.
+Subsection, Subsection four hundred to four hundred to four hundred twenty seven.
+It is our understanding that in November two thousand fourteen AHCCCS convened a workgroup to conduct a paper review of the residential and non residential services at issue.
 The workgroup was limited to AHCCCS staff and managed care organizations.
 It did not include members, advocacy groups or providers.
 This review was only of statutes, regulations, rules, policy manuals and contract provisions.
 Subsequently in June and July, AHCCCS held some stakeholder meetings but there was no draft plan presented and no meaningful opportunity for public input.
 AHCCCS states it will conduct random surveys of providers and members.
-AHCCCS has not published the survey for public comment and provider assessments present significant conflict of interest concerns.
+AJICCCS has not published the survey for public comment and provider assessments present significant conflict of interest concerns.
 We understand that Arizona must have in place a mechanism to review each individual setting that offers HCBS.
-This would include non-provider settings.
+This would include non provider settings.
 In addition, if return of the survey is not mandatory, AHCCCS would need a method to evaluate providers who do not return the survey.
 None of these matters are addressed in the plan.